Look!” my wife cried.

-The plumbing was sculpted by an abstract expressionist who created a stunning work from odd pieces of rusted iron, cobbled copper and pasted PVC.
+The plumbing was a stunning piece of abstract art fashioned from odd bits of rusted iron, cobbled copper and pasted PVC.
 Hot and cold water lines chased each other recklessly in and out of joists, repeatedly crisscrossing paths in a madcap game of tag across the basement.

 But that was the least of the issues.

 The wiring really worried me.
 It is rare to find a fuse-box in use these days – but this place had three of them.
-All home wiring – and not one box bore an inspection sticker – but there was a lot of spare change used in lieu of fuses.
+All home wiring – and not one box bore an inspection sticker – but they made up for it with a lot of spare change used in lieu of fuses.

 The furnace sulked in a dark corner.
 I tried to approach it – but quickly and wisely reversed course.
-Fleeing back up the stairs, I found the ladies whirling through the house tossing major appliances about and blasting walls away with their imaginations.
+Fleeing up the stairs, I found the ladies whirling through the house blasting away walls and tossing major appliances about with their imaginations.

-It is then I got a weird sensation..
+It is when I got a weird sensation..

-Imagine the feeling you get at the top of a ski-jump.
-You look around and all you can see is bright blue sky and glistening white snow – but when you look down, you see a ramp plummeting toward a place where there is no ramp – and then you feel an imperceptible movement – no more than a twitch – and you are on your way.
+Imagine being at the top of a ski-jump.
+All around you is bright blue sky and glistening white snow – but when you look down, you see a ramp plummeting toward a place where there is no ramp – and then you feel an almost imperceptible movement – no more than a twitch – and you are on your way.

 If I did not stop this, we would be buying a house.

-“Why don’t you check out the pond?” she suggested, pointing toward a line of cattails nodding in the wind beyond a low-slung building.
+“Why don’t you check out the water feature?” she suggested, pointing toward a line of cattails nodding in the wind beyond a low-slung building.

-So I went out to explore the pond.
+So I went out to explore the water feature.
+Whatever that was.

 It was peaceful out there.
 A stiff breeze burnished the brackish water and a pair of geese glided over the windbreak.
-As they cleared the last pine, they set their wings to drop into the pond – but flaired away instead.
+As they cleared the last pine, they set their wings to drop onto the water – but flared away instead.
 Perhaps I spooked them.

 Approaching the water’s edge, my wife asked, “What’s that?”

-“Water feature?” my wife said, “I grew up on a farm and I know a hog-manure pit when I see one.”
+“Water feature?” my wife exclaimed, “I grew up on a farm and I know what a hog-manure lagoon is.”